 Other owners might wish to go faster or slower.
 At 1750 rpm, we recorded 22.1 knots, burning 95.6 gph for a range of 577 nautical miles.
 That is more than the distance from St. Pete, Florida to Isla Mujeres, Mexico – or from Sydney, Australia to Brisbane.
 And, it takes less than a day to make either destination at that speed.

-For oceanic missions, of course, she would not need the 1900-hp MAN diesels, and would perform admirably with less muscle.
-And, don’t buy into the myth that a single low-horsepower diesel would be more fuel efficient.
+For oceanic missions, of course, she would not need the 1900-hp MAN diesel and would perform admirably with less muscle.
+And, don’t buy into the myth that a single low-horsepower diesel would be more fuel-efficient.
 At idle, the Riviera 72 Sports Motor Yacht got 1.3 nmpg from her twin V-12 MANs, virtually the same as a well-known world ranger gets with a single 250-hp in-line 6 diesel, and that boat weighed less than half as much.

 Acceleration tests clocked her at 20 mph in 13.8 seconds and hitting 30 mph in 21.4 seconds.
 These are noteworthy times for a vessel of this displacement.
 The MAN 1900s put out prodigious torque and the massive Twin Disc marine V-drive gears can handle it.
 There are times when this kind of acceleration could be important, and it’s good to know what the vessel is capable of.